20 Overlooked 1980s Music Videos

 ELO and Olivia Newton John – “Xanadu” (Universal, 1980)

 Ok, here’s a shocker.
-At the time, this cheesy, over-the-top production number had shark jumping all over it.
+At the time, this cheesy, over-the-top production number had sharks jumping all over it.
 That’s even before the Go-Gos water-skiing stunt for “Vacation” had the unfortunate timing of being released right around the time that Jaws 3 featured a similar shot of water skiers meeting their demise in a one-sided collision with killer sharks.
 Roller skates?
 Olivia Newton-John, paired with screen icon Gene Kelly?
 Maybe someone should pair the Bee Gees and Peter Frampton with vaudevillian George Burns (crap, that really happened!).
-So in a major upset, I took a look at this for a certain top-five spot of old and decrepit, and lo and behold, this video looks timeless.
+So, in a major upset, I looked at this for a certain top-five spot of old and decrepit, and lo and behold, this video looks timeless.

 Kim Wilde – “Kids in America” (EMI, 1982)

 For being such an iconic song about kids living in America, Kim was a Brit.
-One of the most recognizable of the initial wave of ’80s pop hits, this clip essentially serves as a template for a first-wave video.
-You’ve got a lead singer delivering a fairly flat, expressionless delivery choked with emotion; you can hear the anxiety in her voice once the song takes off.
-There’s simple staging: the band is on a soundstage which looks like a schoolyard, shifting to some inner room for the final verse, where Wilde’s watching some green dinosaurs while rebuffing the creepy advances of her bandmate.
+One of the most recognizable of the initial wave of 1980s pop hits, this clip essentially serves as a template for a first-wave video.
+You’ve got a lead singer delivering a relatively flat, expressionless delivery choked with emotion; you can hear the anxiety in her voice once the song takes off.
+There’s simple staging: the band is on a soundstage that looks like a schoolyard, shifting to some inner room for the final verse, where Wilde’s watching some green dinosaurs while rebuffing the creepy advances of her bandmate.
 It was close between this and the Knack’s “My Sharona”, another brilliant period piece, but Wilde’s trance-like dance moves win this hands down.
 Wilde nearly outdid herself in 1987 with a stellar clip to her remake of “You Keep Me Hanging On”.

 Thomas Dolby – “Europa and the Pirate Twins” (EMI, 1984)